orodriguezh33/data_engineering_projects/1_EDA/README.md

 ### Key Insights

 - 🧠 Core languages: SQL and Python each appear in ~29,000 job postings, making them the most demanded skills
-- ☁️ Cloud platforms: AWS and Azure are critical for modern data engineering roles-
+- ☁️ Cloud platforms: AWS and Azure are critical for modern data engineering roles
 - 🧱 Infra & tooling: Kubernetes, Docker, and Terraform are associated with premium salaries
-- 🔥 Big data tools: Apache Spark shows strong demand with competitive compensation`</pre>`
+- 🔥 Big data tools: Apache Spark shows strong demand with competitive compensation

+---

 ## 💻 SQL Skills Demonstrated